d-meiser/d-meiser.github.io/_posts/2016-1-10-mpi-travis.md

 important because it allows us to use the container infrastructure on travis.
 The containerized instances are faster than the regular ones and, more importantly, have access to caching of build artifacts.
+On the non-containerized infrastructure you have to pay to be able to use caching.
 We cache the `mpich` directory which is where we install MPICH with the `get_mpich.sh` script from above.
 Once the MPICH installation is cached the `get_mpich.sh` finishes nearly instantaneously on subsequent test runs.
 For this template, an entire test run finishes in less than ten seconds.

 The actual test script is then super simple.
 We simple build the `test` executable and run it with the desired number of processes